-reduced binding activity against emerging SARS-CoV-2 isolates in Brazil and South Africa that harbor mutations at positions 501, 484, and 417 in the S protein.
-Previous studies have demonstrated that these nAbs use common modes of binding and often select for escape mutations at positions 484 and 417 (25, 26, 36, 37).
-The remarkable convergence of SARS-CoV-2 nAb recognition across donor repertoires, combined with the high mutational tolerance of the RBD (38), is likely driving the rapid emergence SARS-CoV-2 variants capable of escaping serum nAb responses (5-7).
+Finally, the neutralizing response at both early and late time points was dominated by recurrent RBD-directed antibodies that display reduced binding activity against emerging SARS-CoV-2 isolates in Brazil and South Africa that harbor mutations at positions 501, 484, and 417 in the S protein.
+Previous studies have demonstrated that these nAbs employ common modes of binding and often select for escape mutations at positions 484 and 417 (25, 26, 36, 37).
+The remarkable convergence of SARS-CoV-2 nAb recognition across donor repertoires, combined with the high mutational tolerance of the RBD (38), is likely driving the rapid emergence SARS-CoV-2 variants capable of escaping serum neutralizing antibody responses (5-7).
 Thus, it will be of critical importance to carefully monitor circulating SARS-CoV-2 isolates for variability in these dominant antigenic sites and determine the impact of these mutations on vaccine-induced immunity.
-Last, the results suggest that prime-boost immunization strategies that induce nAbs to several distinct antigenic sites may be required to constrain viral evolution, as recently demonstrated in the context of measles virus vaccination (39).
+Finally, the results suggest that prime-boost immunization strategies that induce nAbs to several distinct antigenic sites may be required to constrain viral evolution, as recently demonstrated in the context of measles virus vaccination (39).